gusztavvargadr/vagrant/samples/README.md

 ## Usage

-See below the description of all the available YAML configuration options and the approaches of further customize a baseline environment.
+See below the description of all the available YAML configuration options and the approaches of further customizing a baseline environment.

 [Usage]: #usage